Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.
+- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per game.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the NBA.

-- On the boards, the Suns have conceded 42.9 rebounds per game, which puts them 11th in the NBA.
+- On the glass, the Suns are 11th in the league, allowing 42.9 rebounds per contest.

-- The Suns concede 23.4 assists per game, third-ranked in the league.
+- The Suns are the third-ranked team in the NBA, conceding 23.4 assists per game.

-- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.

 Jamal Murray vs. the Suns